Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 	3. Part of the operating system that **loads the executable into memory** for execution.
 Sets up memory addresses, initializes registers, and hands control to the program’s start point.

 6. Explain recursive-decent parsing.
-	1. Recursive-descent parsing is a **top-down parsing technique** where the parser consists of a set of mutually recursive procedures (or functions), one for each nonterminal in the grammar,
+	1. Recursive-descent parsing is a **top-down parsing technique** where the parser consists of a set of mutually recursive procedures (or functions), one for each nonterminal in the grammar.